An Adapter Based Pre-Training for Efficient and Scalable Self-Supervised Speech Representation Learning: Abstract

 \section{Abstract}

-We present a method for \emph{continual learning} of speech representations for multiple languages using self-supervised learning (SSL) and applying these for automatic speech recognition.
-There is an abundance of unannotated speech, so creating self-supervised representations from raw audio and finetuning on a small annotated datasets is a promising direction to build speech recognition systems. \emph{wav2vec} models perform SSL on raw audio in a pretraining phase and then finetune on a small fraction of annotated data.
-SSL models have produced state of the art results for ASR.
-However, these models are very expensive to pretrain with self-supervision.
-We tackle the problem of learning new language representations continually from audio without \emph{forgetting} a previous language representation.
-We use ideas from \emph{continual learning} to transfer knowledge from a previous task to speed up pretraining a new language task.
-Our \emph{continual-wav2vec2} model can decrease pretraining times by $32\%$ when learning a new language task, and learn this new audio-language representation without forgetting previous language representation.
+We present a method for transferring pre-trained self-supervised (SSL) speech representations to multiple languages.
+There is an abundance of unannotated speech, so creating self-supervised representations from raw audio and fine-tuning on small annotated datasets is a promising direction to build speech recognition systems.
+SSL models generally perform SSL on raw audio in a pre-training phase and then fine-tune on a small fraction of annotated data.
+Such models have produced state of the art results for ASR.
+However, these models are very expensive to pre-train.
+We use an existing wav2vec 2.0 model and tackle the problem of learning new language representations while utilizing existing model knowledge.
+Crucially we do so without catastrophic forgetting of the existing language representation.
+We use adapter modules to speed up pre-training a new language task.
+Our model can decrease pre-training times by $32\%$ when learning a new language task, and learn this new audio-language representation without forgetting previous language representation.
+We evaluate by applying these language representations to automatic speech recognition.